sealldeveloper/sealldev-chirpy/_posts/2024-5-14-how-to-make-password-protected-posts.md

 Now, if our post is in Markdown we can't just encrypt it as is, as it loses all of the formatting the theme gives your markdown to make it nice and ✨ pretty ✨.
 So you have to do the following:
 1. Make your post active but **do not publish it publically**.
 2. Start up a local instance of your Jekyll site.
 I do mine with `bundle exec jekyll serve`.
-3. Visit that instance, and go to the post you are going to encrypt.
+3. Visit that instance, and go to the post you are going to encrypt. **IMPORTANT: Make sure to scroll through and load the entire post.**
 4. **Specific to Chirpy:** Find the `<div class="content">` tag and right clicl > Copy > Inner HTML.
 If you are **not on Chirpy** look for your content inside a tag and do the same copying of the inner HTML.
 5. With your copied content, make a new HTML file in the `_protected` folder (if it doesn't exist make it) and give it the same name as your Markdown file (or otherwise) and make sure it ends with `.html`.